 What if something gets lost?
 Please make sure all clothing is clearly marked with your child’s name so that it can be returned if found.
 We collect lots of lost property items each term and struggle to return most of it.
 The lost property storage is outside the library, just along from the fish tank.
-Unclaimed items are sent to a charity shop at the end of the school year but we intend to set up a second hand 'shop' shortly.
+Unclaimed items are currently sent to a charity shop at the end of the school year but we intend to set up a second hand 'shop' shortly.

 Does my child need to bring in a water bottle?
 No, every child will be given a school water bottle and will be encouraged to have it with them at all times and refill it during the day.
 Additionally, there are water fountains in the playgrounds.

 What should I do if my child is not well?
 If your child is unwell then s/he should be kept at home.
 Please telephone school to let us know why your child is absent.
 If they become unwell during the school day, we will always make contact with you.
 On the parents page, there is guidance on common illnesses.

 What happens if my child has an accident at school?
 Unfortunately, sometimes children do have accidents or become unwell whilst they are at school and we need to call you.
 It can add to your child’s distress if we are unable to contact you.
 Please ensure that we have up to date contact telephone numbers for you and tell us straight away if these change.